almereyda/awesome-starred/README.md

 - [reaviz/reaflow](https://github.com/reaviz/reaflow) - 🎯 React library for building workflow editors, flow charts and diagrams.
 Maintained by @goodcodeus.
 - [Canop/broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees : https://dystroy.org/broot
 - [cwant/tessagon](https://github.com/cwant/tessagon) - Tessellate your favorite 2D manifolds with triangles, hexagons, and other interesting patterns.
-- [earthly/earthly](https://github.com/earthly/earthly) - The effortless CI/CD framework that runs anywhere
+- [earthly/earthly](https://github.com/earthly/earthly) - Super simple CI/CD framework with repeatable builds that you write once and run anywhere – laptop, remote, or any CI
 - [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal
 - [dbrgn/tealdeer](https://github.com/dbrgn/tealdeer) - A very fast implementation of tldr in Rust.
 - [chubin/wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather